Florida Realtors Political Action Committee (FR-PAC)

 Bills that did not pass

-- Private property rights/short-term rentals — SB 824 and HB 987 were companion bills supported by Florida Realtors aimed at protecting the right of private property owners to rent their property on a short-term basis because many local governments continue to enact ordinances that discourage short-term rentals and infringe on this fundamental right.
+- Private property rights/short-term rentals — SB 522 and HB 219 were companion bills intended to protect the right of private property owners to rent their property on a short-term basis.
+Many local governments continue to enact ordinances that discourage short-term rentals and infringe on this fundamental right.

 “In our fight to promote homeownership and protect REALTORS® from burdensome state regulations, we have two tools: a ‘call to action’ that lobbies lawmakers, and Florida Realtors PAC money that opens doors, recommends pro-Realtor politicians and gets us face-time with key leaders.Of the two, Florida Realtors PAC money wields the greatest influence.” – Eric Sain, 2012 Florida Realtors PAC chairman

 Quote courtesy of Florida Realtors PAC